-5.3 Contingency Selection
+2.6.3 Contingency Selection

-The contingencies considered for assessments of planning Transfer Capability are provided in the NERC TPL Standards, NPCC Directory #1, and ISO PP 3.
+The contingencies considered for assessments of Planning Transfer Capability are provided in the NERC TPL standards, NPCC Directory 1, and ISO-NE PP3 (see Section 2.4).

-Interfaces will be evaluated under all contingencies noted in those documents.
-Consistent with the above standards, certain interfaces will be evaluated with a facility initially out of service (N-1-1).
+Interfaces will be evaluated under all contingencies noted above.
+Additionally, certain interfaces will be evaluated with a facility initially out of service (N-1-1).
 Generation re-dispatch in New England, system adjustments such as phase-angle regulator adjustment, or HVDC adjustments between the first and second contingency event will also be applied to avoid thermal and voltage violations.
 Some of the key interfaces that may be evaluated under N-1-1 are: